vtex/shoreline/packages/admin-ui-docs/docs/components/checkbox-group.md

 ### Label

 You can easily add a label to the CheckboxGroup using the `label` property.
-Just keep in mind that to guarantee accessibility, whenever you define this property, you should define the `id` as well.
+Just keep in mind that in order to guarantee accessibility, whenever you define this property, you should define the `id` as well.

 You can also add a custom label!